 The marital home is one of the most valuable assets you have to divide during a divorce, and subsequently it can be the most difficult one to divide.
 There are a lot of things you can and cannot do with your home during a divorce, which vary depending on a variety of factors.
+Know when and how to change a door lock during a divorce can be a stressful process.
+Contact Heath Baker Law for any questions you may have before taking any actions.

 When a couple decides to divorce, it does not automatically mean one spouse will pack up and move out.
 Each spouse has probably contributed significantly to the home’s mortgage or rent payments over the years, which means each spouse has an equal right to live in the home.
 Unless they come to an agreement, both spouses have the right to live in the marital home until the court orders someone to move out, which usually takes a great deal of time.
 You may want to change the locks on your house during a divorce.
 However, it is never a good idea to do this without consulting your lawyer.
 The rules about changing the locks vary from state to state.
 You can file for exclusive residency of the home, which would then allow you to legally change the locks.